ContentMine/node-journalTOCs/README.md

 > JournalTOCs API client and cli

-**NOTE** - this module is not supposed to work yet!
-The documentation below is a design spec.

 This is a very simple wrapper for the [JournalTOCs API](http://www.journaltocs.ac.uk/develop.php) that exposes methods for searching journals by keyword or ISSN and retrieving articles by journal ISSN.

 ## Installation